Loading…

 The warning is the same as it is for advisers: AI is for drafting and admin, not for advice.
 If your tool starts recommending a lender without the broker's reasoning, you have a BID problem.

 Start with the file notes and follow-up workflow — lowest risk, highest payback.
 Then add document processing and BID rationale drafting once your team is comfortable with the review discipline.
-If you want help mapping AI to your specific aggregator and CRM, our services page describes how we work with broker businesses.
+If you want help mapping AI to your specific aggregator and CRM, Waymouth Tech is a Melbourne-based AI tech studio that works with broker businesses — our services page describes how.

 FAQ